 Purchase Gifts Year-Round:

-This is one of my best tips which involves some advance thought and planning.
+This is one of my best tips to help you save money which involves some advance thought and planning.
 I will periodically come across gifts throughout the year and will purchase things during a sale or when I find a good deal.

-Not only does this give me time to find gifts at a better price point, but it also spreads out my spending throughout the year as opposed to all at once.
+Not only does this give me time to find gifts at a better price point, but it’s also important because it spreads out my spending throughout the year as opposed to all at once.
 It’s better on your wallet and it helps eliminate that rush during the holidays to shop for everyone on your list!

 Plan Your Shopping in Advance: